 Pickleball Apparel and Accessories: What Do You Wear to Play?

 Beyond the equipment, you may also want to buy some apparel and accessories that will make playing the game more comfortable.
-Here are the pickleball apparel and accessories worth considering:
+Pickleball apparel and accessories worth considering include:

 1. Comfortable Sportswear

-You’ll want to wear clothes—whether shorts or sweatpants or short- or long-sleeved shirts—that allow you a good range of motion while keeping you cool even if you work up a sweat.
-Tennis-style skirts and dresses are a common apparel choice for women.
+You’ll want to wear clothes that give you a good range of motion while keeping you cool even if you work up a sweat.
+You may choose shorts or sweatpants and short- or long-sleeved shirts.
 Many clothes designed specifically for tennis and pickleball include wicking fabric that draw moisture away from the body.

 2. Tennis Shoes

 Running shoes and cross-training sneakers won’t cut it.
-Running shoes have ridged soles that help propel you forward, but can cause slipping when you’re using them for other types of motions.
+Running shoes have ridged soles that help propel you forward but can cause slipping when you’re using them for other types of motions.
 Cross-training sneakers have grooves on the bottom that can stick to the court’s acrylic surface and also cause you to trip.
 Therefore, tennis sneakers will generally be the safest and most comfortable choice.
-They generally have rubber soles that provide cushion for the hardcourt surface but also have tough materials in the right places to support your feet and ankles during sudden starts and stops.
+They generally have rubber soles that provide cushioning for the hardcourt surface but also have tough materials in the right places to support your feet and ankles during sudden starts and stops.
 In fact, you should look for tennis shoes that have a toe guard, extra padding and special cushioning for stop-and-go movements.
-According to PickleballAce.com, some of the best pickleball shoes for women and men include:
+According to PickleballAce’s website, some of the best pickleball shoes include: